 Disclaimer

-This Request for Proposal (RFP) is not an offer by the IDRBT, but an invitation to receive response from eligible interested bidders for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED device and Backup HSM at IDRBT.
+This Request for Proposal (RFP) is not an offer by the IDRBT, but an invitation to receive response from eligible interested bidders for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT.
 No contractual obligation whatsoever shall arise from the RFP process unless and until a formal contract is signed and executed by IDRBT with the successful bidder.
 This document should be read in its entirety.

 Any product name / function used in this document are meant to be generic and do not refer to the product of any particular company.
 In case such proprietary terms have been inadvertently mentioned then such terms should be taken to refer to generic technology.
 Bidders with industry standard equivalent product name / function / feature under any other name will also be eligible to submit response to RFP.